Gigabit Ethernet to SC Fiber Media Converter - 1000Base-LX - Single-mode - 10 km

 - Supports a maximum distance of 10 km over single mode duplex fiber optic cable (SC connection)

-This fiber media converter converts and extends a Gigabit Ethernet fiber (1000 Mbps) network up to 10 km over single-mode fiber on 1000BASE-LX networks.
+This fiber media converter converts and extends a Gigabit Ethernet (1000 Mbps) network up to 10 km over single-mode fiber on 1000BASE-LX networks.

 Extend your GbE network cost-effectively